theron-wang/otr4j/README.md

 Development stages:

-* ✔ Minimal working encryption (Interactive DAKE, message encryption/decryption, self-serving) a.k.a. "at least the bugs are symmetric :-)"
+* ✔ Minimal working encryption (Interactive DAKE, message encryption/decryption, self-serving)
+_a.k.a. "at least the bugs are symmetric in nature :-)"_
 * ✔ Socialist Millionaire's Protocol for OTRv4.
 * ⌛ Migrate Ed448-Goldilocks implementation to Bouncy Castle.
   * ✔ EdDSA long-term keypair